POLICIES

 Several avenues have been established to receive Whistleblower reports from particular sources, as described below.
 However, these avenues are in no way restrictive; a person making a report under the Whistleblower Policy may contact any of the following persons:

-The Chair of the Standards and Conflicts Committee of UJA-Federation has been designated as the primary recipient of complaints of wrongdoing from members of the Board of Directors, lay leaders and members of the public.
-Currently, Gary Rosenberg serves as Chair of the Standards and Conflicts Committee.
-Mr. Rosenberg may be reached directly at (212) 551-8410 or at grosenberg@rosenbergestis.com.
+The Chair of the Ethics and Conflicts Committee of UJA-Federation has been designated as the primary recipient of complaints of wrongdoing from members of the Board of Directors, lay leaders and members of the public.
+Currently, Don Bernstein serves as Chair of the Ethics and Conflicts Committee.
+Mr. Bernstein may be reached directly at (212) 450-4092 or at donald.bernstein@davispolk.com.

-Two persons have been designated as primary contacts to receive reports of wrongdoing from UJA-Federation staff members: UJA-Federation’s General Counsel and Chief Compliance Officer and UJA-Federation’s Vice President of Human Resources.
-Ellen Zimmerman serves as General Counsel and Chief Compliance Officer of UJA-Federation, and Sari Ferro serves as UJA-Federation’s Vice President of Human Resources.
-Ms. Zimmerman may be reached directly at (212) 836-1312 or .
-Ms. Ferro may be reached directly at (212) 836-1650 or
+Two persons have been designated as primary contacts to receive reports of wrongdoing from UJA-Federation staff members: UJA-Federation’s Chief Legal and Compliance Officer and UJA-Federation’s Senior Vice President of People and Culture.
+Karen Abravanel serves as Chief Legal and Compliance Officer of UJA-Federation, and Sari Ferro serves as UJA-Federation’s Senior Vice President of People and Culture.
+Ms. Abravanel may be reached directly at (212) 836-1312 or .
+Ms. Ferro may be reached directly at (212) 836-1650 or .

 To ensure that any person wishing to make a good faith report in a confidential setting will feel assured of such confidentiality, UJA-Federation has retained an outside organization, ComplianceLine, that specializes in handling reports about perceived violations of law or organizational policies.
 Reports to this organization may be both anonymous and non-anonymous.
 Instructions as to making a report may be found at www.MyComplianceReport.com (enter the Access I.D.
 “UJA”) or by calling (888) 495-4351.

 All persons receiving reports are responsible for investigating and resolving all reported complaints and allegations expeditiously, and will promptly contact the complainant to acknowledge receipt of the reported concern.
-If ComplianceLine receives the report, an investigation will be conducted internally by the appropriate person designated by the Chief Compliance Officer of UJA-Federation.
-All reports will be promptly investigated to the extent possible and appropriate corrective action will be recommended to UJA-Federation’s Standards and Conflicts Committee, Audit Committee and Executive Committee, as and if warranted by such investigation.
-In addition, the Chief Compliance Officer will coordinate with the Chair of the Standards and Conflicts Committee to report annually to the Executive Committee on all investigations.
+If ComplianceLine receives the report, an investigation will be conducted internally by the appropriate person designated by the Chief Legal and Compliance Officer of UJA-Federation.
+All reports will be promptly investigated to the extent possible and appropriate corrective action will be recommended to UJA-Federation’s Ethics and Conflicts Committee, Audit Committee and Executive Committee, as and if warranted by such investigation.
+In addition, the Chief Legal and Compliance Officer will coordinate with the Chair of the Ethics and Conflicts Committee to report annually to the Executive Committee on all investigations.

 The Whistleblower Policy has been established as part of UJA-Federation’s comprehensive effort to maintain the highest standards of ethical conduct.
 As described above, this Policy has been structured to encourage UJA-Federation’s employees and volunteers to come forward and report, in good faith, confidentially, and without fear of reprisal, any suspected violations of law or organizational rules or policies by UJA-Federation personnel.